top of page

 In his lecture, he dove deep into the scientific wells and the importance of CO2 (carbon dioxide), blood biochemistry and the functions of the heart, yet in a pedagogic, easy-to grasp way (that's an art).

-Until then, I'll think of his lecture as a lil' cliffhanger for future science findings, and will look into his recommendation, the book The Origin and Nature of Emotions, by "the father of modern anesthesia" George W. Crile, MD.
+Until then, I'll think of his lecture as a cliffhanger for future science findings, and will look into his recommendation, the book The Origin and Nature of Emotions, by "the father of modern anesthesia" George W. Crile, MD.
 And Lewis' book The Great Medical Hoax of the 20th Century, is on my personal reading list for Christmas.

 His primary message when speaking at the Conscious Breathing Summit: CO2 is as essential as oxygen.
 And people need to know it.
+I couldn't agree more on this one either (and I promise to publish more on this topic in the future).

 Find out more about his work here.